 Constance Lehman, MD, PhD

-Constance (“Connie”) Lehman, MD, PhD is the director of Breast Imaging, co-director of the Avon Comprehensive Breast Evaluation Center and a professor of radiology at Harvard Medical School.
+Constance (“Connie”) Lehman, MD, PhD is a professor of radiology at Harvard Medical School.
 Dr. Lehman serves on a number of key national committees and has co-authored breast cancer screening recommendations for the development of national standards.
 She is a leading researcher and principal investigator in breast imaging with over 200 peer-reviewed publications.
 Her current work is developing new methods of deep learning to improve breast cancer detection, diagnosis and treatment.
 “Improving the health of our community by delivering the highest quality patient-centered care in a setting of active innovation and education” is at the heart of Dr. Lehman’s commitment to medicine and women’s health.

 Theresa Claire McLoud, MD